Mehmet Şimşek

-Mehmet Şimşek (born 1 January 1967) is a Turkish politician and economist who served as a Deputy Prime Minister of Turkey from 24 November 2015 until the office's abolition on 9 July 2018.
-He previously served as the Minister of Finance from 2009 to 2015, serving in the cabinets of Prime Ministers of Recep Tayyip Erdoğan and Ahmet Davutoğlu.
+Mehmet Şimşek (born 1 January 1967) is a Turkish politician and economist, who has been serving as the Minister of Treasury and Finance since 4 June 2023.
+He was the Deputy Prime Minister of Turkey from 24 November 2015 until the office's abolition on 9 July 2018.
+He previously served as the minister of finance from 2009 to 2015, in the cabinets of Prime Ministers of Recep Tayyip Erdoğan and Ahmet Davutoğlu.
 As a member of the Justice and Development Party, he was elected as a Member of Parliament for Gaziantep in the 2007 general election and for Batman in the 2011 general election.

-In Prime Minister Erdoğan's second cabinet (2007-2011), Şimşek became a Minister of State responsible for the economy upon his election as an MP.
-In 2009, he became the Minister of Finance.
-He retained his position in Erdoğan's third cabinet and the first cabinet of Ahmet Davutoğlu, who took over as Prime Minister in 2014.
+In Prime Minister Erdoğan's second cabinet (2007–2011), Şimşek became a minister of state responsible for the economy upon his election as an MP.
+In 2009, he became the minister of finance.
+He retained his position in Erdoğan's third cabinet and the first cabinet of Ahmet Davutoğlu, who took over as prime minister in 2014.

-As Finance Minister, Şimşek formulated fiscal policy which helped Turkey recover strongly from the global financial crisis of 2008.
+As finance minister, Şimşek formulated fiscal policy which helped Turkey recover strongly from the 2008 financial crisis.
 He also undertook far reaching reforms founding the Tax Audit Board, simplifying tax regulations, enhancing taxpayers’ rights, and reducing the shadow economy.

 Early life education

-Şimşek was born to a Kurdish family in 1967, in a small village in Batman, a province in Southeastern Turkey. Şimşek earned his B.Sc. in Economics from Ankara University in 1988.
-After working as research assistant in the chair of international economics and economic development, he was awarded a state scholarship to the University of Exeter in the United Kingdom, where he earned his M.Phil. in Finance and Investments in 1993.
+Şimşek was born to a Kurdish family in 1967, in the village of Arıca in the Gercüş District of Batman Province in Turkey.
+He was the youngest of eight siblings, and his mother died when he was four years of age.
+He attended school in three locations, Batman, Beşiri and Gercüş.
+Following his graduation from high school, he opened a shop for a short while but then began to study economy at the Gazi University in Ankara, later switching to politics. Şimşek earned his B.Sc. in Economics from Ankara University in 1988.
+After working as a research assistant in the chair of international economics and economic development, he was awarded a state scholarship to the University of Exeter in the United Kingdom, where he earned his M.Phil. in Finance and Investments in 1993.

-Şimşek previously worked as the chief economist and strategist for the emerging Europe, Middle East and Africa region at Merrill Lynch in London for 7 years.
+Şimşek previously worked as the chief economist and strategist for the emerging Europe, the Middle East and Africa region at Merrill Lynch in London for 7 years.
 At this time he had a number of contacts with the Turkish authorities and the Central Bank and had worked with the AKP government on economic policy.
-He also served as senior economist and bank analyst for Deutsche-Bender Securities from 1998 to 2000. Şimşek spent about a year in New York City where he worked for UBS Securities in 1997.
-Prior to that, he was a senior economist at the US Embassy in Ankara for almost four years.
+He also served as a senior economist and bank analyst for Deutsche-Bender Securities from 1998 to 2000. Şimşek spent about a year in New York City where he worked for UBS Securities in 1997.
+Prior to that, he was a senior economist at the U.S. Embassy in Ankara for almost four years.